Open Operating Grant Program (OOGP) - ResearchNet “Registration” Phase Instructions

 Indicate if gender (socio-cultural) considerations are taken into account in this study.
 For a guide to sex and gender based analysis, please consult the CIHR website.

-If your study includes sex (biological) and/or gender (socio-cultural) considerations, then describe how they will be considered in your research proposal (limit of 2000 characters).
+If NO, please explain why sex and/or gender are not applicable in your research design (limit of 2000 characters).

 Project Descriptors: Provide keywords to describe your research project, the techniques and the methodologies it will employ, and the areas of interest.